Groups, Orders, and Dynamics: The Space of Left-Orders

 \vsp

 \begin{thm} {\em If $P$ is a finitely-generated, proper subsemigroup of $\mathbb{F}_n$, then $\mathbb{F}_n$ is not the group of fractions of $P$.} \end{thm}

-{\bf Proof.} Let $P$ be a finitely-generated semigroup for which $\mathbb{F}_n$ is the group of fractions.
+{\bf Proof.} Let $P$ be a finitely-generated subsemigroup for which $\mathbb{F}_n$ is the group of fractions.
 Let us consider the finitely many generators of $P$ as a system of generators of $\mathbb{F}_n$, and let us look at the corresponding Cayley graph.
 Since free groups have infinitely many ends, there exists a radius $N$ such that the complement of $B_N (id)$ has at least three connected components.
 For simplicity, let us denote just by $B$ the ball centered at the identity and radius $N$.
-We will show that $P = \mathbb{F}_n$.
+We will show that $P = \mathbb{F}_n$, hence $P$ is not proper.

 \vsp\vsp

 {\underline{Claim (i).}} One has $B (P^{-1} \cup \{id\}) = \mathbb{F}_n$.

 \vsp